elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/css-grid-gallery-easy-fluid-gallery-with-css-and-javascript.md

 ---
 title: 'CSS Grid Gallery: Easy Fluid Gallery With CSS Grid and Javascript'
 date: 2021-11-24
-description: Learn how to create a fluid image gallery with css grid and a few lines of javascript.
+Description: Learn how to create a fluid image gallery with css grid and a few lines of javascript.
 draft: false
 image: "/images/blog/css-grid-gallery-1200-600.png"